-The band’s 2015 debut album, “Thirsty Valley”, showcased “countrygaze”, a signature sound featuring punchy guitars, reverb-heavy pedal steel, and odes to nature’s wide open spaces.
-It’s music for country fans who know better than to pretend their record collection is pure.
-For every George Jones LP on the shelf, there’s another by Big Star, Wilco, or A.A.
-Bondy.
+The band’s 2015 debut album, “Thirsty Valley”, showcased “countrygaze”, a signature sound featuring punchy guitars, reverb-heavy pedal steel, and odes to nature’s wide-open spaces.

 Beaudoing previously led New York City’s Cajun honky-tonkers, the Doc Marshalls.
 Over the course of three releases, the band evolved from Bakersfield country and Acadian barnburners to jagged, glimmering folk.

 In 2019 Runner of the Woods released a new single and video, “Acadiana Girls”.
-The song is a nod to Beaudoing’s long history with Cajun music, but it also hints at the need to escape the confines of a traditional music scene.
+The song was a nod to Beaudoing’s long history with Cajun music, but also hinted at a need to escape the confines of a traditional music scene.
 Sometimes you need to get away, even from a place you love.
-The video features the violent destruction of Cajun accordions by his young sons (no functional accordions were harmed).
-A closer listen reveals the song for what it truly is — a love letter to a region close to his heart, Louisiana’s Acadian heartland.
+While the video features the violent destruction of Cajun accordions by his young sons – no functional accordions were harmed – the lyrics depict a love letter to a Louisiana’s Acadian heartland.

 Runner of the Woods is: